Anurag-Gade/2DFBEWT/README.md

 **Code for the two-dimesnional Empirical Wavelet Transform with fixed-boundary points (FBPs).**

 There are various approaches to multiscale analysis, empirical wavelet transform being one.
 For multiscale analysis of signals, 1-dimension empirical wavelet transform (1DEWT) was introduced and for the analysis of images its two-dimensional counterpart was introduced.
 However in [1] and [2], two-dimensional empirical wavelet transform was used with **fixed boundary points (FBPs)**.
-Using frequency points say $f_p$, the FBPs are calculated by using the relation $B_p$ = 2 $\Pi$ $f_p$
+Using frequency points say $f_p$, the FBPs are calculated by using the relation $B_p$ = 2 $\Pi$ $f_p$/N.

 ## Citation
 If this repository is useful to your research, please cite as below: